pcesarperez/Modding-never-changes/Modding never changes.md

 Let's get started.

-1. Download _Dynavision_ with NMM.
+1. Download _DYNAVISION - Dynamic Lens Effect 1\_0\_1_ with NMM.
 2. Download _CINEMATECH_ with NMM.
-3. Download _The IMAGINATOR_ with NMM.
+3. Download _The IMAGINATOR for FO3 - Visual Control Device_ with NMM.
-4. Download _Director's Chair_ with NMM.
+4. Download _Directors Chair_ with NMM.
 5. We should have the four mods downloaded in no time.
 ![NMM visual enhancements downloaded](Images/NMM%20visual%20enhancements%20downloaded.png)
 6. Activate _DYNAVISION - Dynamic Depth of Field - DYNAVISION - Dynamic Lens Effect 1\_0\_1_ by double-clicking on it.
 No overwriting is required.